Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

 memory location acts as the source buffer location to CDMA for reading the data.

-You will also configure HP slave Port 2 to access a DDR memory Location range from 0x30000000 to 0x3fffffff.
+You will also configure HP slave port 2 to access a DDR memory location range from 0x30000000 to 0x3fffffff.
 This DDR system memory location acts as a destination location to CDMA for writing the data.

-You will also configure the AXI CDMA IP data width of the Data Transfer channel to 1024 bits with Maximum Burst length set to 32.
+You will also configure the AXI CDMA IP data width of the data transfer channel to 1024 bits with the maximum burst length set to 32.
-With this setting, CDMA Maximum transfer size is set to 1024x32 bits in one transaction.
+With this setting, the CDMA maximum transfer size is set to 1024x32 bits in one transaction.

 You will write the application software code for the above system.
 When you execute the code, it first initializes the source buffer memory with the specified data pattern and also clears the destination buffer memory by writing all zeroes to the memory location.
-Then, it starts configuring the CDMA register for the DMA transfer.
+It then starts configuring the CDMA register for the DMA transfer.
 It writes the source buffer location, destination buffer location, and number of bytes to be transferred to the CDMA registers and waits for the CDMA